IntersectMBO/cardano-cli/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] New tests are added if needed and existing tests are updated.
 These may include:
   - golden tests
   - property tests
-  - roundtrip tests
+  - round trip tests
   - integration tests
-  See [Runnings tests](https://github.com/input-output-hk/cardano-node-wiki/wiki/Running-tests) for more details
+  See [Running tests](https://github.com/input-output-hk/cardano-node-wiki/wiki/Running-tests) for more details
 - [ ] The version bounds in `.cabal` files are updated
 - [ ] CI passes.
 See note on CI.
 The following CI checks are required:
   - [ ] Code is linted with `hlint`.
 See `.github/workflows/check-hlint.yml` to get the `hlint` version